-CAUSE OF DEATH (See instructions and examples) events-diseases, injuries, or complications-that directly caused the death.
-DO NOT enter terminal events such as espiratory arrest, or ventricular fibrillation without showing the etiology.
+CAUSE OF DEATH (See instructions and examples) 32.
+PART I. Enter the chain of eventsdiseases, injuries, or complicationsthat directly caused the death.
+DO NOT enter terminal events such as cardiac arrest, respiratory arrest, or ventricular fibrillation without showing the etiology.
 DO NOT ABBREVIATE.
 Enter only one cause on a line.
-Add necessary.
-Approximate interval: Onset to death IMMEDIATE CAUSE (Final disease or condition ------------------------------------ a.
-Pneumocystis carinii pneumonia Due to (or as a consequence ot): b.
-Acquired immunodeficiency syndrome Due to (or as a consequence ot): c.
-HIV infection Due to (or as a consequence ot): d.
-2 weeks 17 months Over 17 months PART II.
-Enter other significan t conditions contributing to death but not resulting in the underlying cause given in PART I.
+Add additional lines if necessary.
+Approximate interval: Onset to death IMMEDIATE CAUSE (Final disease or condition ------------------------------------ 2 weeks Sequentially list conditions, if any, leading to the cause listed on line a.
+Enter the UNDERLYING CAUSE (disease or injury that initiated the events resulting in death) LAST b.
+Acquired immunodeficiency syndrome Due to (or as a consequence of): HIV infection Due to (or as a consequence of): 17 months Over 17 months PART II.
+Enter other significant conditions contributing to death but not resulting in the underlying cause given in PART I.

-Source: DHHS Publication No. (PHS) 2003-1108 03-0002 (4/2003)4
+Source: DHHS Publication No. (PHS) 2003-1108 03-0002 (4/2003)